Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Installation.md

 ![Install Samples](Images/InstallSamples.png)

-A more comprehensive demo project for the Input System can be found on GitHub under [InputSystem_Warriors](https://github.com/UnityTechnologies/InputSystem_Warriors).
+For a more comprehensive demo project for the Input System, see the [InputSystem_Warriors](https://github.com/UnityTechnologies/InputSystem_Warriors) GitHub repository.